 Industries like event management are undergoing significant disruptions.
 Consumers now prefer the convenience and streamlined experience of online ticketing systems.
 In fact, global online ticket revenue for cinema, sports and music alone is expected to grow to more than $90 billion by 2026.
 As ticket sales increase, managing them can be a logistical nightmare.
 This highlights the importance of businesses investing in online ticket-booking software.

 In this article, we’ll give you an overview of online booking systems as well as essential features.
-We’ll guide you through the step-by-step development process along with future outlook.
+We’ll guide you through the step-by-step product development process along with future outlook.
 By the end, you’ll have a clear understanding of the development process of an online ticket booking system, how it can help business growth and bring your vision to life.

 Introduction to Online Ticket Booking Systems